zteater/Kepler-22b/README.md

 ## Suppliers

-Suppliers do not drop bombs, but only appear briefly before disappearing.
-When killed, they can drop a useful buff.
-A buff can be collected by collisions with the laser or by shooting down.
-If a buff is collected, then suppliers have a cooldown before they will appear again.
+Suppliers do not drop bombs; instead, they briefly appear before disappearing.
+When destroyed, they can drop a useful power-up.
+Power-ups can be collected either by colliding with the laser or shooting them down.
+After collecting a power-up, suppliers have a cooldown period before appearing again.

 | Alien  | Wave | Health | Points | Spawn Chance | Buffs |      |
 | ------ | :--: | :----: | :----: | :----------: | :---- | :--: |